ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 The encryption keys used in this procedure do not depend on the packet contents, so each party only needs to perform AES initialization once for each connection.

-NOTE: The security of this arrangement relies on the QUIC payload containing a 16-byte `sample` that is pseudorandom.
-This is guaranteed in QUICv1, but future versions of QUIC could in principle produce packets that cannot safely be processed by the "scramble" transform.
+NOTE: The security of this arrangement relies on every short-header QUIC packet containing a distinct 16 bytes following the Connection ID.
+This is true for the original ciphersuites of QUICv1, but it is not guaranteed by the QUIC Invariants.
+Future ciphersuites and QUIC versions could in principle produce packets that are too short or repeat the values at this location.
+When using the "scramble" transform, clients MUST NOT offer any configuration that could cause the client or origin to violate this requirement.

 # Example